 Twitter takes down Beijing-backed influence operation pushing coronavirus messages

 Twitter, along with researchers who analyzed the accounts, said the network was largely an echo chamber of fake accounts without much further traction.
-Twitter, along with other American social media companies such as Facebook and Instagram, is blocked in China.
+Twitter is blocked in China, along with other American social media companies such as Facebook and Instagram.

 The company also removed two smaller state-backed operations which it attributed to Russia and Turkey, both focused on domestic audiences.
 Twitter said the Chinese network had links to an earlier state-backed operation dismantled last year by Twitter, Facebook and Google's YouTube that had been pushing misleading narratives about political dynamics in Hong Kong.